What happens if no Will has been made

 Thereafter the Estate is divided according to the same hierarchy used to decide who will be the administrator.

-Some groups of people do not have the right to inherit under the Rules on Intestacy including unmarried heterosexual partners, homosexual partners not in a civil partnership, relations by marriage and close friends.
+Some groups of people do not have the right to inherit under the Rules on Intestacy including unmarried partners, relations by marriage including step-children and close friends.

 These rules are often wrongly applied, either through misunderstanding of their nuances or misinterpreting the law or unfamiliarity with finer details of the family tree.
 It is important to avoid such errors in order to abide by the law, as the Administrator may be personally liable for any mistakes.
 There are specialist firms who can help you trace missing beneficiaries and advise you how an Intestate Estate should be handled.